alan-turing-institute/ModMon/examples/wine-quality/lightgbm/README.md

 ### Create a new metrics file

 Defined in `Makefile`.
-Note that files won't be regenerated correctly if `predictions.csv` or `metrics.csv` already exist.
+Note that files won't be regenerated correctly if `predictions.csv` or `scores.csv` already exist.
 These must be deleted first by running `make clean`.
 The environment must also be activated before running these commands.

 Full command: